CNC Turning

 Polypropylene

-Polypropylene is a lightweight, chemical-resistant thermoplastic that exhibits excellent fatigue resistance.
-It is widely used in packaging, automotive components, and household goods.
+PP is a lightweight, durable thermoplastic known for its chemical resistance and versatility.
+It is widely used in packaging, automotive parts, and consumer goods.

 Subtypes: